muthhus/SimpleHBaseConnectionService/README.md

-# Simple HBase Connection Service
+# Simple HBase Connection Service without using Hbase Template

 This is a simple HBase connection Service; using Java API Single PUT to update the existing customer information.